lsst-it/ittn-026/index.rst

 All data points start in rack A1 where the patch panel and the switch are located.

-BDC rack A1 has the following characteristics in termns of materials and numbering of the various network points.
+BDC rack A1 has the following characteristics in terms of materials and numbering of the various network points.

 Rack A1: